 But such thoughts become difficult to entertain when faced with such a changed, benign landscape.
 Carnage seems so improbable in such proximity to a San Carlo outlet, a branch of Sainsbury's and groups of international students congregating around benches, chattering away happily to one another.
 I wondered what other individuals had made this walk in the past, from point A to point B, this particular trajectory.
 Had they looked around, thinking or trying to think similar thoughts?

 The German writer W.G.
 Sebald relocated to Manchester in the mid 1960’s to work at the University and live, as he put it, ‘among the previous century’s ruins’.
 In The Emigrants, the first of his books to be translated into English, he provided a description of his early impressions of the smog-marked city, the one time core of global industry: ‘I never ceased to be amazed by the completeness with which anthracite-coloured Manchester, the city from which industrialization had spread across the entire world, displayed the clearly chronic process of its impoverishment and degradation to anyone who cared to see… Even the grandest of the buildings, which had been built only a few years before, seemed so empty and abandoned that one might have supposed oneself surrounded by mysterious facades or theatrical backdrops.’
-As you can see, he overdoes it a bit, but for the young, gloomy Sebald, as for most of those who inhabited the city prior to the extensive regeneration it went through in the 90’s, Manchester was a kind of living museum of its own past, one whose theme was failure – failure of progress, or prosperity, of the grand promise they once held – something which held an added symbolism for someone like Sebald, born as he was into a country in the grip of lunatic ideals which promised much but brought only destruction.
+Well indeed.
+Perhaps this is overstating things, but for the young, gloomy Sebald, as for most of those who inhabited the city prior to the extensive regeneration it went through in the 90’s, Manchester was a kind of living museum of its own past, one whose theme was collapse – collapse of progress, of prosperity, of the grand promise they once held – something which held an added symbolism for someone like Sebald, born as he was into a country in the thrall of ideals which promised much but brought only destruction.

-Now, walking around central Manchester, its permanent state of upgrade and its jostling newbuild skyscrapers, it once again often feels as though one is wandering a museum.
-The collection – opulent flats, lavish hotels, immaculate offices, imposing and implacably crafted stelae of glinting steel and glass all – once again proudly stands for prosperity, progress and promise, but for those with little and those with nothing the theme, as ever, is one of absence, erasure and amnesia.
+Now, walking around central Manchester, in its permanent state of upgrade and its jostling newbuild skyscrapers, it once again often feels as though one is wandering a museum.
+The collection – opulent flats, lavish hotels, immaculate offices, imposing and implacably crafted stelae of glinting steel and glass all – once again stands proudly for prosperity, progress and promise.
+But, for those with little and those with nothing, the theme, as ever, is one of absence, erasure and amnesia.